2 Strategies for Improved Sleep in Older Adults

 While you experiment, only change one thing at a time and give it some time – older bodies are slower to adjust.
 Then you’ll be able to figure out what works and what doesn’t.

-1. Consult their doctor
+1. Consult a doctor

 • Ask if pain from medical conditions or medication side effects could be causing problems with sleep.
-Find out if increasing / decreasing doses, changing the drug, or changing medication timing could improve the situation.
+Find out if increasing or decreasing doses, changing the drug, or changing medication timing could improve the situation.

 • Ask if a light pain reliever (like acetaminophen) before bed or a safer sleep aid (like certain antihistamines) would be safe and helpful.